What Happens to the House When a Parent Needs More Care?

 “What are we going to do with the house?”

-In whispers after family get-togethers,
+whispers after family get-togethers,

-In quiet conversations between siblings late at night after confusing phone calls,
+quiet conversations between siblings late at night after confusing phone calls,

-In hospital rooms after a fall
+hospital rooms after a fall

-Mostly though, these conversations happen too late
+The biggest problem with this is - these conversations happen too late

 The house isn’t just a building, it’s where…